LeanSystemsLab/stc-app/docs/architecture.md

 ### Optional Features

-* Generate printable labels with QR codes that the user can attach to a trash area to allow the app to identify it
+* Generate printable labels with QR codes that the user can attach to a trash area to allow the web application to identify it
-* Order replacement trash bags via the app
+* Order replacement trash bags via the web application

 ## Quality Goals